-Perhaps the Avanti’s greatest sales obstacle was the general perception that Studebaker itself was being measure for a coffin.
-First-year production totaled a meager 3,834, not enough to worry the Corvette, let alone the Thunderbird.
-A modest facelift for 1964 changed the headlights and a few other details, but sales sank to a dire 809 units.
+Perhaps the Avanti’s greatest sales obstacle was the general perception that Studebaker itself was being measured for a coffin.
+First-year production totaled a meager 3,834 — not enough to worry the Corvette, let alone the Thunderbird.
+A modest facelift for 1964 changed the headlights and a few other details, but Avanti sales sank to a dire 809 units.

 THE END OF STUDEBAKER